 Play is like in most trick taking games.
 A player leads with a suit, other players must follow suit if they have it, but are otherwise free to play any card if they have nothing in the lead suit.
 Cards are ranked from high to low, trump beats lead suit, lead suit beats other suits.
 The person who takes a trick leads in the next trick.

 Now remember that the team that picked trumps are the "Makers" and the other team is the "Defenders".
-The Makers must win 3 or more tricks to get any points.
-Both teams can also gain more points if a player in the team goes alone.
+A team that wins 3 or more tricks wins the hand and gets points, the losing team gets no points.
+Teams can also gain more points if a player in the team goes alone.
 The scoring table is as follows:

 |Makers win 3 or 4 tricks.||1||0|